-Technology and Digital Strategy
+• Technology and Digital Strategy

-- The period variation is favourable to period budget by \$191,713. - The variation predominantly relates to IT capital project not happened yet. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$191,713. - The variation predominantly relates to IT capital project not happened yet.

-- The period variation is favourable to period budget by \$107,919. - The variation predominantly relates to no street furniture purchased yet. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$123,336. - The variation predominantly relates to a delay in purchasing street furniture.